-- The night before, or at least 7 hours ahead, clean, slice, and soak 6 potatoes in a bowl full of filtered water and about a half cup of whey.
-(Where to get whey.)
+- The night before, or at least 7 hours ahead, clean, slice, and soak potatoes in a bowl full of filtered water and about a half cup of whey.
 This takes away of some of the starch in the potatoes.
 I used my Bosch to slice the potatoes nice and thin – it helped them to cook a lot faster in the oven, and they got crispy-licious.
 I made a bigger batch and it took *literally* 2 minutes to slice 10 potatoes!
 I’m going to use this soon to make homemade potato chips again, yum!
 (Note: if you forget this part and peel your potatoes right before making the recipe, it’ll still be good, just more starchy!)

-- I had a bone-in ham steak (find pastured meats here), so cut the ham into pieces (reserve for later) and then brown the bone on both sides, add it to a pan half-full of water and a splash of raw apple cider vinegar (this draws more minerals out of the bone) and then cook for 2-6 hours or so.
+- I had a bone-in ham steak, so cut the ham into pieces (reserve for later) and then brown the bone on both sides, add it to a pan half-full of water and a splash of raw apple cider vinegar (this draws more minerals out of the bone) and then cook for 2-6 hours or so.
 I boiled it down to about a cup.
+(Or use chicken broth.)

 - Time to make a white sauce:

-- Melt 1 stick of butter in a medium saucepan on low-medium heat.
+- Melt butter in a medium saucepan on low-medium heat.

-- Add 1 cup ham broth, and cook on low heat while stirring constantly.
+- Add broth, and cook on low heat while stirring constantly.

-- As it thickens again, add 3 cups cream or milk, or a combination, whatever you have on hand.
+- As it thickens again, add cream or milk slowly while you keep stirring.